hpaluch/dsPIC33fj-tutorial/README.md

 Important note:

-All MPLAB X IDE projects has 2 configurations:
+All MPLAB X IDE projects have 2 configurations:
 - `default` - used for programming and debugging real Microstick II hardware
 - `Simulator` - running code in software simulator - no hardware required.

 Before building and/or Debugging/running please select right configuration in MPLAB X IDE toolbar.

 ## Tutorial 1 - use FRC oscillator, blink LED in main loop using delay()